 4. Relying on point-in-time risk analysis and penetration testing

-Risk analysis and penetration tests are important components of a comprehensive cybersecurity program.
+Risk analysis and penetration testing are important components of a comprehensive cybersecurity program.
 But if you're not doing these on a regular basis, you’ll only be able to fix the issues found at that point in time, leaving your business vulnerable to risks that emerge thereafter.
-Services that identify areas of risk in real-time, like TrustedSite Security, can help organizations stay up to date on present and future threats.
+Services that identify areas of risk in real-time, like TrustedSite Security's attack surface management solution, can help organizations stay up to date on present and future threats.

 5. Reducing assets exclusively